Win's Entertainment: Company history

 Star Entertainment was eventually sold to China Star Group in 1996, while the founder of Winson (Sonny Chan) moved on to resurrect its label, engaging in distribution of VCD/DVD of old Cantonese films/opera as well as making a couple of modern films up to present time.

 In 1999, Charles closed down the Win's Entertainment studio, and founded another studio called "One Hundred Years of Film" (一百年電影有限公司).
 Charles continued to produce and present films under China Star.

-In 2009, the company has been returned and renamed as "Win's Movie and Television Production" (永盛影視製作 (香港) 有限公司), replacing One Hundred Years of Film.
+In 2009, the company has been returned and renamed as "Win's Movie and Television Production" (永盛影視製作有限公司), replacing One Hundred Years of Film.
 The company didn't last long and it was short-lived.
 The company went defunct in 2010.

 Subsidiaries

 Subsidiaries of Win's Entertainment (Hong Kong) Co Ltd include production companies such as One Hundred Years of Film, China Star Entertainment Group, and Winson Entertainment/Star Entertainment.